In this article, we will talk about Urbit. A virtual person server to achieve digital sovereignty.

 In a nutshell, Urbit is a virtual city of cloud servers.
 These servers are sovereign digital space and computing for individuals.

-In a technical term, Urbit is a global filesystem namespace, where every directory is a Urbit server.
-It’s a combination of a programming language, OS, virtual machine, social network, and digital identity platform.
+In technical terms, Urbit is a global filesystem namespace where every directory is a Urbit server.
+It combines a programming language, OS, virtual machine, social network, and digital identity platform.

 The Urbit project aims to solve the fragmented internet service architecture problem.

-In today’s world, users use multiple internet services (ex- Gmail, Dropbox, Facebook, etc..).
-Jumping one service to another, users lose control of their data.
+In today’s world, users use multiple internet services (ex-, Gmail, Dropbox, Facebook, etc..).
+Jumping from one service to another, users lose control of their data.

 Urbit solves this problem by providing a personal server that preserves your data in one place, allows you to interact, build general-purpose services, and integrate them with third-party internet services.